jean553/c-data-structures/README.md

  * create
  * insert
  * get leaf node by index
- * check if data chunk is valid according a set of limited other nodes hash digests
+ * check if data chunk is valid according to a set of limited other nodes hash digests

 ## Tries